Best Running Sunglasses of 2026

 Sunglasses Glossary

-How to Choose: A Buyer’s Guide for Running Sunglasses
+How to Choose Running Sunglasses

 Purpose

-Ideally, we would have one pair of sunglasses for running and daily life.
-Unfortunately, the characteristics of the best running sunglasses don’t always align with those needed for driving, socializing at the park, or on a business trip.
-Fortunately, some options offer a running-ready lens with more casual styling, like the Knockaround Fast Lanes and the Zeal Boone.
-That being said, some people don’t mind going to a coffee shop after a run in some of the louder sunglasses we’ve included in this guide.
+Ideally, we would have one pair of sunglasses that worked equally well for running and daily life.
+Unfortunately, the characteristics of the best running sunglasses don’t always align with those needed for driving, socializing at the park, or going on a business trip.
+Let’s just say we wouldn’t necessarily wear the Rudy Project Propulse with a suit and tie.

 Shape and Style

-Running sunglasses fashion lately has returned to the 1980s and 1990s with loud, windscreen-like shapes that dwarf even those of us with bigger faces.
-There are still many options with a more subdued shape and profile.
-Some sunglasses in this guide are women’s-specific, and some have a more general appeal, with colors and shapes to suit all runners.
+Trends in running sunglasses have lately returned to the 1980s and 1990s, with loud, shield-like shapes that dwarf even those with bigger faces.
+Luckily, those who prefer something more standard still have many options with a more subdued shape and profile.

-The shape of sunglasses also affects their performance.
-More technical sunglasses are designed with a focus on performance.
-The shape of the lenses and frames allows them to move air through them and prevent fogging.
-Other sunglasses with a more traditional lens and frame shape might not perform quite as well when you’re running in sweaty conditions, but they can be more comfortable to wear in social situations before or after a run.
+Other sunglasses with a more traditional lens and frame shape may not perform as well in sweaty conditions when running, but they can be more comfortable to wear in social situations before or after a run.

 Lens Type and Features